kenstir/hemlock-ios/Documentation/Handling the Keyboard.md

 ## Add Constraints
 * Add inset=0 on all sides of ScrollView
 * Add inset=0 on all sides of Content View
-* Add equal width constraint between Content View and ScrollView
+* Add equal width constraint between Content View and top View
 * Add insets between the children and the top and bottom of the Content View

 ## Setup Behavior